BillJr99/BillJr99.github.io/_software/reportal.md

 ![Source Code Browser](/files/media/software-reportal/SourceBrowser.png "Source Code Browser")

-[^1]: The REportal hosted instance at Drexel ([http://reportal.cs.drexel.edu](http://reportal.cs.drexel.edu)) may be reachable only to the Drexel community, or may be in a retired state, as I am no longer maintaining this deployment following my departure from the university.
+[^1]: The REportal hosted instance at Drexel ([http://reportal.cs.drexel.edu](http://reportal.cs.drexel.edu)) may be reachable only by the Drexel community, or may be in a retired state, as I am no longer maintaining this deployment following my departure from the university.
 Please feel free to contact me to request access or for the code base.

 # Publications
 <ul>{% for post in site.publications reversed %}